Protecting players and maintaining competitive equity on game days.

 The NFL’s rules regarding the equipment that players can wear during games, minicamps, training camps and practice sessions ensure the apparel’s quality.
 For example, the NFL’s Foot and Ankle Subcommittee tests different shoes for durability and flexibility and recommends to players those it feels are the most comfortable and most durable.

 Inspectors also protect the NFL’s commercial agreements: Only logos or brand names from the league’s official partners can be displayed.

 Players may wear other brands, as long as they remove or cover the name or logo.
-For example, NFL compliance director Akil Coad said, if a player chooses to wear specially molded shoes from a company that isn’t an official league partner, “who are we to tell them not to wear it?
+For example, NFL compliance vice president Akil Coad said, if a player chooses to wear specially molded shoes from a company that isn’t an official league partner, “who are we to tell them not to wear it?
 Just don’t show the mark.”